 Tipping etiquette in the UK

 In America, tipping is like death and taxes: you cannot avoid them.

 In fact it is so certain that providers of massage services in the States may even include the tip into the basic advertised price of treatments.
 The case for doing so is that there is no question about whether you will tip or not - you will (and American customers generally accept that is indeed the norm).
 The only question therefore remaining is what amount.
 By the provider adding a preset tip percentage to the cost of your massage you have transparency and certainty up front, so should not feel any stress or worry about selecting the appropriate amount.
 That’s simply because there is nothing left for you to decide about.
 The tip is pre-set and automatically added to the price charged.
 It is mandatory and you pay it even before you have met your therapist, let alone experienced the service.

 Europe, and in particular the UK, is a little different when it comes to tipping.
 (Unfortunately death and taxes are just as certain over here as they are in the States.)

 “giving someone a sum of money as a reward for a service.”

-We feel a more appropriate definition for the UK is:
+We feel a more appropriate definition for a typical Brit would be:

 “giving someone a sum of money as a reward for a better than expected service.”

-The biggest tips any of our therapists have received (that we are aware of!) was from an Arab gentleman who booked a hotel room massage at a 5-star hotel in Knightsbridge, and he actually gave the same huge tip every day for several days.
+The biggest tips any of our therapists have received (that we are aware of!) was from an Middle Eastern gentleman who booked a hotel room massage at a 5-star hotel in Knightsbridge, and he actually gave the same huge tip every day for several days.

 Looking at some of our most popular massage styles, there are some that are best received over a course of treatments, like foot reflexology and slimming massage.
 A great idea is to give your masseuse a tip at the end of your course of treatments to show them real appreciation for not just doing the massages but seeing them all through with you to until the benefits have become noticeable.